 The appurtenant facility and feature of note is primarily the access road to the powerhouse.
-The access road is located on the north side of the Yuba River and cuts across a steep slope down to Narrows 2 Powerhouse.
+The access road is located on the north side of the Yuba River and cuts across a steep slope down to

+Narrows 2 Powerhouse.
 Predominant vegetation on this hillside is annual grasses, oak woodland, and chaparral.
 This road is visible to scattered residences in the area as it starts down the steep canyon walls.
-The further it drops down the canyon, the less visible the road is to the public.
-Some people who fish or hike in the canyon along the Yuba River can see this road but the numbers are very small.
-The access road crosses primarily State-owned land, a small amount of private land, and USACE's land near the dam.
-The closest BLM lands are more than a mile downstream from the dam and do not have views of the dam at USACE's Englebright Reservoir.
+The further it descends into the canyon, the less visible the road is to the public.
+Some people who fish or hike in the canyon along the Yuba River can see this road, but their numbers are very small.
+The access road crosses primarily State-owned land with a small amount of private land.
+The closest BLM lands are more than a mile downstream from the dam and do not have views of the dam at USACE's Englebright Reservoir or its access road.
 Yuba County General Plan policy is to "encourage the preservation and enhancement of the natural features of the County, including rivers and streams and their banks..."

-The access road to the Narrows 2 Powerhouse primarily crosses University of California lands for over a mile and then crosses other private land as it approaches Scott Forbes Road.
+The access road to the Narrows 2 Powerhouse crosses University of California lands (State Lands) for over a mile and then crosses private land as it approaches Scott Forbes Road.
 The University of California lands are managed under the auspices of the Sierra Foothill Research Extension Center and Field Station, which is part of the Agriculture and Natural Resources branch of the University system.
-The main purposes of the Field Station are to promote research tied to cattle grazing in the foothills and associated issues such as water quality issues related to grazing, management of the oak woodland resources and effects of both grazing and logging to wildlife and other natural resources.
-The Sierra Foothill Research and Extension Center Strategic Plan 1993/1994, focuses on research needs and opportunities.
+The main purposes of the Field Station are to promote research tied to cattle grazing in the foothills and associated issues such as water quality issues related to grazing, management of the oak woodland resources, and effects of both grazing and logging to wildlife and other natural resources.
+The Sierra Foothill Research and Extension Center Strategic Plan 1993/1994 (UCANR 1994), focuses on research needs and opportunities.
 There is no mention of aesthetics or scenery as a resource or management issue and there is no discussion of how activities next to their lands might affect their research activities.
-Bill Frost, Associate Director of the Research Extension Centers, UC Davis confirmed by phone that REC does not have formal direction for aesthetic issues and would address them on a case by case basis primarily related to how aesthetic concerns might affect research goals and activities.
+Bill Frost, Associate Director of the Research Extension Centers, UC Davis, confirmed by phone that Research Extension Centers do not have formal direction for aesthetic issues and would address them on a case by case basis primarily related to how aesthetic concerns might affect research goals and activities.
+(B.Frost, pers.comm., 2009)